 Some of the herd running in the smaller corral.

 We have several tiny babies for sale.
 They are ready to wean off, hopefully this week, now that the hurricanes have past.
 We’ve got a tiny, tiny stallion that will make a super therapy horse or breeding sire.
 Hopefully, I’ll post some pictures this week.
 Please keep checking back for future posts.

 This year has been a remarkable year with our babies going all over the country to their new homes.

 We have some very excited customers who received some of our best horses and foals.
 I’m happy that they went to such loving families.

-Thank you for all who has requested information on our horses.
-We have one little stallion left from last years 2015 crop that is still quite small and
+Thank you for all who have requested information on our horses.
+We have one little stallion left from last year’s 2015 crop that is still quite small and

 very colorful.
 We have plenty of quality breeding stallions for sale and several mares that hopefully will be foaling soon.